Black and white wedding photography may be devoid of color, but sometimes, taking away the color adds something greater to the image.

 Strong light can look more dramatic and intentional in black and white.
 Black and white draws more attention to shadows, which can help photographers use the “bad” light to their advantage by adding interest in those shadows.

-If the light is bouncing off a coloured surface and giving the photo a colour cast, a black and white conversion is a simple solution.
+If the light is bouncing off a colored surface and giving the photo a color cast, a black and white conversion is a simple solution.

 Techniques like using a fill flash, moving the pose to a different spot and metering for skin tones are still necessary.

 As soon as you remove the color, the photograph looks different than the world that we live in because of that lack of color.
 Walking through a world of color, it’s not easy to determine what potential images would look great in black and white.